What if my IRS refund is taking longer than 21 days?

 There are many issues that can delay refunds, including ones over which the IRS has no control.
 Here are the top three categories:

 - Earned Income Tax Credit and/or an Additional Child Tax Credit.
-The 2017 PATH Act requires processing to be delayed on returns requesting these credits, but that will only affect you if you filed in February or earlier.
+If you filed in February or earlier and claimed either of these credits, the 2017 PATH Act requires processing to be delayed.

 - Form 8379 (Injured Spouse Allocation).
 If you included this form on your return, it can take 11–14 weeks to process.